zupzup/blog/epoll-with-rust/post.md

 My plan is to move further up the stack, exploring the depths of asynchronous programming in Rust some more.

-I'm not sure what the next post(s) will be about, but the goal would be to fully grasp what happens when I write and call an `async` function in Rust, which deals with IO.
-I'm excited to continue on this path and to see where it'll lead me.

 #### Resources

 * [Code Example](https://github.com/zupzup/rust-epoll-example)